-Civil partnerships create a legal relationship between same-sex couples, similar to that of marriage and offering much of the same rights in terms of the law.
+Civil partnerships create a legal relationship between same-sex and, since June 2021, mixed-sex couples, similar to that of marriage and offering much of the same rights in terms of the law.

 To register a civil partnership, the couple must give notice to their local registrar.
 Once registered they will then be entitled to certain legal rights relating to:

 - Child maintenance

 - Protection from domestic abuse

 With many legal similarities to marriage, may wish to create a pre-civil partnership agreement (similar to a pre-nuptial).
 This helps set out what each person is entitled to, should the relationship break down.
 We can advise on this, if you think it would benefit you.

 Should you decide to move country, it is worth remembering that your civil partnership may not afford you the same rights as it does in Scotland.
 Some countries accept civil partnerships, others don’t.
 Our experienced team can also guide you on this.

 In the unfortunate event that you need to dissolve your civil partnership, our expert family lawyers can help with that too.
 Resolving financial disputes in a civil partnership works in much the same way as a marriage; civil partners can claim for ongoing financial support, capital sums and pension sharing orders just like divorcing couples can.
 Before the partnership can be dissolved, all financial matters must be settled.